X

 Description:

-Colombian pianist Natalia Vanegas is currently building a promising career as a performer and teacher.
+Colombian pianist Natalia Vanegas is building a promising performer and teacher career.
 Her pedagogical journey started in 2012 in her home city Medellin, working as a private instructor at the Amadeus school of music.
 Since then, she has developed a passion for teaching and started to work in different academies and to build her private studio.
 Currently, she is a doctoral candidate and graduate assistant at the University of Memphis where she studies with Dr. Jonathan Tsay and teaches class piano.

 Competitions include a third place at the Beethoven Club Competition (2019), finalist at the Teatro Colon National Piano Competition (2019), first prize at the Costa Rica Piano Festival (2020), second prize at the Pianissimo (2020 Colombia) and Concerto Competition winner at the University of Memphis (2021).
 Performances include festivals and concert series in Colombia, USA, and Brazil.
 She also collaborated with Amadeus orchestra and the University of Antioquia students ‘orchestra in Medellin and debuted as a soloist with the Cameratta Udea orchestra and the ArteCamara orchestra.
 In November 2020 Natalia was invited as a guest artist and teacher at the 2020 CIMA festival in the city of Manizales, Colombia.